b13/b_dropdown/README.md

-getSelectedValue() | string/undefined | Returns the value of the selected option or undefined. isDisabled() | boolean | Returns true if the dropdown is disabled or false otherwise. isOpen() | boolean | Returns true if the dropdown is open. navigateToLink(string: url) | string | Navigates to the provided url and returns it. offSelectOption(function: selectHandler) | function/undefined | Unregisteres the provided handler function and returns it if it was actually unregistered. onSelectOption(function: selectHandler) | function | Registers a handler that gets called on option selection and returns it. open() | Dropdown | Opens the dropdown and returns it. removeAllHandlers() | array (The removed handlers) | Removes all option selection handler and returns them. resetSelection() | Dropdown | Resets the dropdown value.
+getSelectedValue() | string/undefined | Returns the value of the selected option or undefined. isDisabled() | boolean | Returns true if the dropdown is disabled or false otherwise. isOpen() | boolean | Returns true if the dropdown is open. offChange(function: changeHandler) | function/undefined | Unregisteres the provided handler function and returns it if it was actually unregistered. onChange(function: changeHandler) | function | Registers a handler that gets called if the selected value changes and returns it. open() | Dropdown | Opens the dropdown and returns it. removeAllHandlers() | array (The removed handlers) | Removes all option selection handler and returns them. resetSelection() | Dropdown | Resets the dropdown value.
 Returns the dropdown.